vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-09-simple-twitter-bot-in-perl.md

     anda    you
     ada     exist

-Next register a twitter app (@TODO write how to do it with a couple of screenshots)
+Next register a twitter app, starting [here](https://apps.twitter.com/).
+The complete code of the bot is just few lines of Perl.

 {% highlight perl %}
 #!/usr/bin/env perl